ShahedSabab/forecast-energy-consumption/README.md

 <img src="performance.PNG" width="50%">

 # How to run:
 Please check the Forecast energy consumption.ipynb file for the detailed analysis.
+Check the PJME_hourly.csv file for the data.